 The need for assistance during an emergency or an evacuation.
 The Service Plan must detail what type of assistance the Resident requires during an emergency or an evacuation.

-All Service Plans shall be in writing, signed and dated by the Resident or his or her Legal Representative, and any invoked Health Care Proxy, if applicable, and by the Sponsor or his or her representative.
+All Service Plans shall be in writing, signed and dated by the Resident or their Legal Representative, and any Health Care Agent, if applicable, and by the Sponsor or their representative.
+A copy of the Resident’s Service Plan shall be given to the Resident or their Legal Representative, as applicable.

 Following the Service Plan review required by 651 CMR 12.04(8)(d), the Resident Care Director or nurse shall: